Experienced Carroll County DUI Lawyers

 Because a license suspension hearing from a Georgia DUI arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact us right away to discuss your Carroll County DUI case.
 There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.

-As a warning to drivers and boat operators, every summer season, the Georgia Department of Natural Resources conducts its Operation Dry Water program targeting boaters on West Point Lake for the Fourth of July weekend (July 4, though July 6).
+As a warning to drivers and boat operators, every summer season, the Georgia Department of Natural Resources conducts its Operation Dry Water program targeting boaters on West Point Lake for the Fourth of July weekend.
 DNR also conducted safety checks on boaters for safety jackets during Memorial Day and Labor Day weekends – that means they looked for impaired boaters on West Point Lake as well.
 The Governor’s Office of Highway Safety also annually mobilizes its summer sober driving campaigns, including its Drive Sober or Get Pulled Over program.
 Georgia State Patrol enforces its 100 Days of Summer H.E.A.T. and Operation Zero Tolerance campaigns from Memorial Day through Labor Day.
-With the holiday season here, events happening, and with students attending the University of West Georgia, there are increased DUI patrols and sobriety checkpoints.
-Chestney & Sullivan defends DUI charges in Carroll County State Court, located in the Carroll County Courthouse, or in municipal courts.
+During the academic year with students attending the University of West Georgia, there are also increased DUI patrols and sobriety checkpoints.
+Chestney & Sullivan defends DUI charges in Carroll County State Court, located in the Carroll County Courthouse, or in Carrollton municipal court.

-Here is a recent post from the Governor’s Office of Highway Safety (Georgia GOHS) to drive sober, especially for the St. Patrick’s Day weekend:
+Here are recent posts from the Governor’s Office of Highway Safety (Georgia GOHS) to never drink and drive:

 Call our experienced Carroll County DUI lawyers today: